Ecwid/ecwid-api-docs/README.md

 ## September 27, 2017

-- Added new function to JS API in storefront: `Ecwid.getFeatureToggles()`.
+- Added new function to Ecwid JS API in storefront: `Ecwid.getFeatureToggles()`.
 It returns enabled or disabled new storefront features, like new product listing (category pages with products).
 [Learn more](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-getfeaturetoggles)

 ## September 21, 2017